Kiichi Nakai

 Kiichi Nakai (中井 貴一, Nakai Kiichi) is a Japanese actor.
 His name was given by Yasujirō Ozu.
 His father, Keiji Sada, also a movie actor, died when Nakai was only two years old.
 Nakai started his acting career while he was still in university and was awarded the Rookie of the Year at the Japan Academy Awards in 1981.

-He won the Japan Academy Best Supporting Actor award in 1994 (for 47 Ronin) and Best Actor award in 2003 (for Mibu gishi den (When the Last Sword is Drawn)).
+He won the Japan Academy Best Supporting Actor award in 1994 (for 47 Ronin) and Best Actor award in 2003 (for When the Last Sword Is Drawn).
 He also won the award for best supporting actor at the 19th Hochi Film Award for 47 Ronin.